 I study how children and adults think about categories, like different animal species or groups of people.
 My research asks why people sometimes think about these categories in terms prescriptive beliefs about what they think they should be like.
-My research lies at the intersection of cognitive psychology, developmental psychology, linguistics, and philosophy.
+My work lies at the intersection of cognitive psychology, developmental psychology, philosophy, and linguistics.

 I completed my PhD in Psychology at New York University, where I worked with Dr. Marjorie Rhodes in the